 negative test may be positive, even though the person was not infected between

-inactive TB will develop active TB in their lifetime.
-The chance of developing
+have inactive (latent) TB will develop active TB at some time in their lives.1 The chance of developing

 active TB is higher in children, older adults, and people with an

 needed for a person with a negative tuberculin skin test who has no symptoms of